Skip to content

 Record countBillionsMillions (with LDV concerns)

-SOQLStandard SOQL on indexed fields (Async SOQL is being retired as of Summer ‘25)Standard SOQL
+SOQLStandard SOQL on indexed fields only (Async SOQL retired Summer 2023 — use Batch Apex or Bulk API)Standard SOQL

 DMLdatabase.insertImmediate()Standard DML